 - One of the most neutral sounding closed backs out there

 - The mid-range dips and high frequency boost ironed out

 - Comfort could be better

-M20x are very light — just 190 grams without cable.
+M20x’s are very light — just 190 grams without the cable.
 This is achieved by using lightweight plastic throughout the build, the only visible metal parts are the headband adjustment rails.
-The cable is not detachable, which is common in this price range, yet Monoprice manages to incorporate this in headphones that cost less than half of ATH-M20x price.
-Headband is very good though, as are ear pads, which feel not that different from the ones you’ll find on pricier M series headphones.
+The cable is not detachable, which is common in this price range, yet Monoprice manages to incorporate this in headphones that cost less than half of the ATH-M20x price.
+The headband is very good though, as are ear pads, which feel not that different from the ones you’ll find on pricier M series headphones.
 Despite the abundant use of plastic M20x give an impression that they’ll withstand some beating.
-It’s a shame the cable that connects left and right ear cup before entering the headband, leaves a tiny fragment of cable exposed, which is a potential point of failure.
+It’s a shame the cable that connects the left and right ear cup before entering the headband, leaves a tiny fragment of cable exposed, which is a potential point of failure.

-Audio-Technica have done an outstanding job tuning the M20x!
-At the time of writing these are among top 7 closed back headphones we have measured when it comes to neutral frequency response, and by far the most affordable of the bunch!
+Audio-Technica has done an outstanding job tuning the M20x!
+At the time of writing these are among the top 7 closed-back headphones we have measured when it comes to neutral frequency response and by far the most affordable of the bunch!
 This makes them a terrific choice for computer-less setups where Sonarworks Reference calibration is not available.
 The high-mid cut and high frequency boost is a common trait for most headphones, yet M20x’s are positively conservative in this regard cutting and boosting only 5 dB respectively.
 The low end is almost flat down to 60 Hz, sadly they don’t extend lower, but that’s where calibration comes in to help.